leandromoreira/cdn-up-and-running/README.md

 # Origin - the backend service

-Origin is the system where the content is created.
-Or at least is the source of it to the CDN.
+Origin is the system where the content is created - or at least it's the source to the CDN.
 The sample service we're going to build will be a straightforward JSON API.
-The backend service could be returning an image, a video, a javascript, an HTML page, a game, anything you want to deliver to your clients.
+The backend service could be returning an image, video, javascript, HTML page, game, or anything you want to deliver to your clients.

 We'll use Nginx and Lua to design the backend service.
 It's a great excuse to introduce Nginx and Lua since we're going to use them a lot here.